At Griffith, we’re committed to maintaining an environment that fosters responsible research

 Our resource sheets cover the various components of research integrity at Griffith.
 You can access the full set as a PDF or download individual sheets below:

-- The responsible conduct of research at Griffith University (PDF 380k)
+- #1 Introduction to research integrity at Griffith University (PDF 516k)

 - Clinical Privileging (Credentialing) (PDF 288k)